 Deal with paper immediately!
 The second I bring the mail into my home I go through it.
 Decide what can be recycled and deal with everything else now.

 Nothing is more annoying than having to deal with a huge pile of mail that has been piling up for weeks.

 I have also unsubscribed from everything that I can and I pay all of my bills online, which really helps with paper clutter.

 One In One Out

-Instead of going shopping for the sake of shopping, now I normally go shopping because we need something.
-I have found it creates way less clutter if I shop only to replace.
-For instance if one of my shirts becomes too worn out I will go out just to replace that one shirt.
+Instead of going shopping for the sake of shopping, now I normally shop because we need something.
+I have found it creates less clutter replaces items as needed.
+For instance, if one of my shirts becomes too worn out I will go out just to replace that one shirt.